Drive My Car (film): Critical response

+In 2023, it ranked number 19 on The Hollywood Reporter's list of the "50 Best Films of the 21st Century (So Far)."
+Comic Book Resources ranked it at number 2 on its list of the "10 Best Indie Films of the 2020s (So Far)," calling it "one of those films where audiences are happy to watch a heartbreaking story because the experience is extraordinary."
+It ranked number 5 on Collider's list of "The 20 Best Drama Movies of the 2020s So Far," writing that "Hamaguchi crafted a timeless examination of loss; while it’s initially a tough premise to sit through, Drive My Car becomes rewarding for those that invest in its message about the necessity of healing.
+The film reminds the viewer that moving forward after the death of a loved one is a difficult, but necessary task."
+In June 2025, IndieWire ranked the film at number 9 on its list of "The 100 Best Movies of the 2020s (So Far)."
+In July 2025, the film ranked number 89 on the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century" and number 28 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."

 Accolades

 The film was selected to compete for the Palme d'Or at the 2021 Cannes Film Festival where it won three awards including Best Screenplay.
 Hamaguchi and Oe became the first Japanese individuals to win the Best Screenplay Award at Cannes.
 At the 79th Golden Globe Awards, the film won Best Foreign Language Film.

 It was picked as the Japanese entry for the Best International Feature Film at the 94th Academy Awards, making the December 2021 shortlist.
 It was nominated for four Academy Awards, including Best Picture, Best Director for Hamaguchi, Best Adapted Screenplay for Hamaguchi and co-screenwriter Takamasa Oe, and Best International Feature Film, winning the latter award.
 It was the first Japanese film to receive a Best Picture nomination, and Hamaguchi became the third Japanese director nominated for Best Director since Hiroshi Teshigahara in 1965 and Akira Kurosawa in 1985.

 It became one of only seven films (and the first non-English-language film) to win Best Picture from all three major U.S. critics groups (LAFCA, NYFCC, NSFC), the other six being Goodfellas, Schindler's List, L.A.
 Confidential, The Social Network, The Hurt Locker, and Tár.